ibexa/documentation-user/docs/getting_started/discover_ui.md

 ## Focus mode

 Focus mode helps editors focus on information that is only relevant to their line of work and omit technical details that would distract.
-It is enabled by default, after you log in.
+It's enabled by default, after you log in.
 If you need access to certain settings or technical details, you can [disable the focus mode](#disable-focus-mode) at any time.

 - **Dark theme for content tree**